How Long Does It Take to Make A CAREER CHANGE #hardtruth

 The more results you get, the more you’re going to learn, right?

 You’re going to speed up your results tremendously every time you take action to evaluate how close that brought you to your end result.
-So, what worked and what didn’t.
+What worked and what didn’t?

 We want Amazon Prime delivery tomorrow.
 We want to go to the gym and eat healthy for a week and then we want to have lost 10 pounds.